IBM/bee-travels-istio/README.md

    $ ./deploy-k8s-v2.sh
    ```

-2. We have created a [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) for MongoDB which exposes the service outside the cluster at `<NodeIP>:<NodePort>`.
+2. We have created a [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) for MongoDB which exposes the service outside the cluster at `<NODE-IP>:<NODE-PORT>`.
 Take not of the node port (second port number) of the `mongo` service.
    > For example:
    ![nodeport](readme_images/nodeport.png)
    ```
    $ kubectl get svc mongo
    ```

 3. Take not of `EXTERNAL-IP` of any of the nodes in the cluster.
-This is the `<NodeIP>` we will use to connect to the MongoDB service as described in step 2.
+This is the `<NODE-IP>` we will use to connect to the MongoDB service as described in step 2.
    ```
    $ kubectl get node -o wide
    ```